Crystal-SDS/controller/doc/api_specification_storlets.md

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/storlets/dependencies/:account/deploy/**
+The URL that represents the filter data resource.
+The URL is **/filters/dependencies/:account/deploy/**

 #### Method
 GET